wentaoli-92/ERNN/README.md

 ./run test 1000 50 1
 ./run CT 1000 50 1
 ```
+- No need to specify a budget as it is fixed at 1
 - Note that this procedure will generate temporary indexes of significant size, so be aware of disk capacity when testing.
+Reset the fourth parameter (random number seed) when the disk capacity is insufficient.